quickapps/docs/en/user's-guide/locale-plugin.rst

 Language negotiation allows your site to automatically change language based on path used for each request.
-Users may (optionally) select their preferred language on their *My account page*, and your site can be configured to honor a web browser's preferred language settings.
+Users may (optionally) select their preferred language on their *My account page*, and your site can be configured to honor a web browser’s preferred language settings.

 .. meta::
     :title lang=en: Locale Plugin